-DEPARTMENT OF AGRICULTURE NEWS RELEASE: COFFEE LEAF RUST TENTATIVELY FOUND ON MAUI Confirmatory Tests UnderwayPosted on Oct 26, 2020 in Latest News, Newsroom
+DEPARTMENT OF AGRICULTURE NEWS RELEASE: COFFEE LEAF RUST TENTATIVELY FOUND ON MAUI Confirmatory Tests UnderwayPosted on Oct 26, 2020 in Latest Department News, Newsroom

 HONOLULU – Coffee leaf rust (CLR) has been tentatively identified on coffee plant samples collected on Maui.
 The Hawai`i Department of Agriculture (HDOA) this afternoon received preliminary results from University of Hawai`i, College of Tropical Agriculture and Human Resources (UH-CTAHR) identifying the fungus on plants collected from managed and wild coffee in the Haiku area.
 Samples have also been sent to the U.S. Department of Agriculture National Identification Services on the Mainland for official confirmation of this federally regulated pathogen.